 Dr. Gregory Mathien was born in Buffalo, New York, and attended State University of New York in Syracuse for both his undergraduate and medical degrees.
 He remained in Syracuse to complete his surgical internship and orthopaedic surgery residency at SUNY Health Science Center.
 In 1991, Dr. Mathien came to Knoxville for the Sports Medicine Fellowship under the direction of Dr. … Read More

+View Dr. Nadaud’s website here.
 Dr. Nadaud began his practice at KOC in 2001, providing specialized care in primary and revision total joint replacement, partial knee replacement and other joint-preserving procedures.
 Dr. Nadaud is a graduate of Miami University of Ohio and the University of Toledo College of Medicine and Life Sciences (formerly Medical College of Ohio).
-Dr. Nadaud received his general orthopaedic residency … Read More
+Dr. Nadaud … Read More

 Dr. Ploetze was drawn to hand surgery because of the dramatic impact it has on a patient’s quality of life.
 She finds it gratifying to enable a patient to return to work using their hands or to continue their hobbies and interests.
 Dr. Ploetze specializes in treating fractures of the arm, elbow, wrist, and hand.
 She also treats tendon and … Read More